 - If your furnace is in need of replacement soon, go with a newer, energy efficient model.
 Most new furnaces feature an annual fuel utilization efficiency (AFUE) rating near 95, whereas older furnaces are only half to two-thirds as efficient as their modern counterpart.

 Only a professional heating contractor can offer you valuable information when it comes to managing your home’s heating needs.
-To find out more about the drawbacks of closing air vents in your Clearwater area home, contact the professionals at Senica Air Conditioning, Inc. today.
+To find out more about the drawbacks of closing air vents in your Clearwater area home, contact the professionals at Senica Air Conditioning, Inc., Inc. today.